rmwkwok/crawler/README.md

 optional arguments:
-  -h, --help            show this help message and exit --log_folder LOG_FOLDER
+  -h, --help            show this help message and exit --buffer_size_for_crawled_doc BUFFER_SIZE_FOR_CRAWLED_DOC
+                        Buffer size of for documents in terms of number of documents.
+If the buffer is too large and the doc parsers are not fast enough to digest them, there can be out-of-memory problem.
+When buffer is full, crawlers pause crawling (Default: 100) --buffer_size_for_crawling_url BUFFER_SIZE_FOR_CRAWLING_URL
+                        Number of allowable URLs in the crawlers' queue, exceeding which any new URLs will be discarded (Default: 200000)
+  --log_folder LOG_FOLDER
                         Folder path for logs (Default: log) --log_save_every_second LOG_SAVE_EVERY_SECOND